 This organization also offers many perks to its members, including support for marketing and business development and lifetime access to learning material.

-Pass the Licensing Exam as a Home Inspector in Wisconsin
+Pass the Licensing Exam as a Home Inspector in Washington

-It’s important to know that there’s no state-specific exam to become a licensed home inspector in Wisconsin.
+It’s important to know that there’s no state-specific exam to become a licensed home inspector in Washington.

 Instead, the exam you must pass the exam at the national level.

 The best part is that you can take the exam online.